-Undergraduate recruitment will continue to be central to the success of the University and we will seek to build on the momentum of the increase in enrolments for 2018 following the previous year's fall.
+Undergraduate recruitment will continue to be central to the success of the University and we will seek to build on the momentum of the increase in enrolments for 2018 and 2019.
 Our refreshed approach to personalising the experience for applicants, such as bespoke campus visits rather than generic applicant days, are designed to improve the conversion of applications to enrolments.

 Leeds Trinity is also targeting growth in degree apprenticeships by leveraging its outstanding employer links.
 The academic portfolio will continue to grow into new areas where evidence suggests that demand exists whilst existing areas and services will continue to evolve to meet changing student demands and needs.
+Diversification of income streams will be furthered by the development of franchised partnership provision.